Sign an imageEstimated reading time: 7 minutes

 member of the

-To do so, first load a private key from a UCP User of the Security Team’s in to the local Docker Trust Store.
+To do so, first add the private key of the Security team member to the local Docker trust store.

-$ docker trust key load --name security key.pem Loading key from "key.pem"...
-Enter passphrase for new security key with ID 5ac7d9a: Repeat passphrase for new security key with ID 5ac7d9a: Successfully imported key from key.pem
+$ docker trust key load --name ian key.pem Loading key from "key.pem"...
+Enter passphrase for new ian key with ID 5ac7d9a: Repeat passphrase for new ian key with ID 5ac7d9a: Successfully imported key from key.pem

-Finally, we can check the tag again to make sure it is now signed by 2 signatures.
+Finally, check the tag again to make sure it includes two signers.

 For more advanced use cases like this, see Delegations for content trust.